Peer Influence on West Point Cadets' Civil War Allegiances: Discussion

-That said, our ability to definitively trace the mechanisms behind peer influence is limited by the nature of our historical data.
-Our specification that examines cadets' choices based on the composition of their cohort by the states of origin of their peers enables us to causally identify peer influence.
-Nonetheless, it does not provide insight into why peers influence cadets' decisions.
-One curious aspect is that the peer influence only affected cadets from states with slaves.
-This could be due to the fact that West Point was an institution in which cadets were being trained for the U.S. Army, and so only cadets from Slave States faced a conflicting allegiance.
-Our evidence on how joint participation in the Mexican-American War amplifies peer influence suggests that sharing experiences matters.
-Theoretically, however, we are still left with the fact that peer effects could have operated in at least three ways: (1) by fostering communication and persuasion, whereby cadets from Slave States may have been convinced to support the Union cause through exposure to pro-Union peers, (2) by building friendship bonds that influenced cadets' decisions to fight alongside their peers, or (3) by shifting perceptions of the likely outcome of the war, where cadets from Free States could have led their peers to believe that the Union was more likely to prevail.
-Our data, however, do not allow us to disentangle these, or other mechanisms, and all could have operated together (which would be consistent with some evidence from personal letters and diaries \citep{mcpherson1997cause}).
+We provide a simple model that can indicate why the peer influence only affected cadets from states with slaves, and primarily among those cadets who did not own slaves nor lived in regions heavily dependent upon slaves.
+Our evidence on the strength of within-cohort influence, the relevance of continuous military experience, and how joint participation in the Mexican-American War amplifies peer influence suggests that shared-experiences mattered.

+We are still left with the fact that peer effects could have operated in (at least) three ways: (1) by fostering communication and persuasion, whereby cadets from Slave States may have been convinced to support the Union cause through exposure to pro-Union peers, (2) by building friendship bonds that influenced cadets' decisions to fight alongside their peers, or (3) by shifting perceptions of the likely outcome of the war, where cadets from Free States could have led their peers to believe that the Union was more likely to prevail.
+Our data do not allow us to disentangle these, or other mechanisms, and all could have operated together (which would be consistent with some evidence from personal letters and diaries \citep{mcpherson1997cause}).
 Further investigation of peer influence on allegiances in modern contexts, where additional data are more readily available, could offer additional insights into how such mechanisms operate.